Apple Salad is irresistibly crunchy, fresh, and vibrant and belongs on your table this Thanksgiving and all Autumn long!

 But it’s also pretending.
 This Apple Walnut Salad recipe requires no sophisticated skills to prepare but tastes like a salad from the finest restaurant.
 The salad is bursting with sweet and crunchy apples, juicy dried cranberries, salty, crispy bacon, crunchy red bell peppers, creamy feta and candied walnuts.
 Just imagine all that – in one bite!

 APPLE SALAD INGREDIENTS:

-- romaine lettuce: I love the crunch of Romaine lettuce but you can substitute with all spring mix or your favorite greens.
+- Romaine lettuce: I love the crunch of Romaine lettuce but you can substitute it with additional spring mix or your favorite greens.

 - spring salad mix: I like to use a spring salad mix for variety but you can also use all spinach.
 I’ll often add some baby arugula as well.

 - apples: you will want to choose a sweet apple (Fuji are my fav) to complement the salty bacon and tangy red onions.
 You can slice your apples or chop them into chunks – totally personal preference.

 - dried cranberries: dried cranberries just scream autumn to me!
 You can substitute them for other dried fruit such as dried cherries or apricots if you prefer.

 - bacon: I like thick cut bacon for its extra flavor and because it is hearty enough to stand up to the dressing without immediate becoming soggy.

 - red bell pepper: you can substitute or add in your favorite veggies or whatever you have on hand such as cucumbers or broccoli.

 - red onion: I think red onion is a must in this Apple Salad recipe or else the salad is too sweet.
 You can chop your red onion if you prefer – thinly slicing is strictly for presentation because they look beautiful with thinly sliced apples.